-[Premium Content] The Secret To Health & Longevity & Doing Your First Pull-Up At 65 Years Young.
+[Case Study] The Secret To Health & Longevity & Doing Your First Pull-Up At 65 Years Young.

 When it comes to fitness, age doesn’t have to be a limiting factor.
-Quite the opposite, Phil McDougall learns after interviewing Joan Briton
+Quite the opposite, Phil McDougall learns after interviewing Joan Briton.

 A few years back, when I was still living in London, a client asked me to teach his mother Hardstyle kettlebell technique; this was how I met Joan Brinton.
 Joan was visiting from Seattle for a few days and was up for a challenge, so I gave her an intensive three-hour Zero-To-Hero workshop.
 Throughout the workshop, I was constantly impressed by Joan’s incredible level of strength, mobility, endurance and coordination.